Emma Woodhouse and Pride and Prejudice's Mr. Darcy: The Double Standard

 Both characters are prejudiced, with a focus on wealth and ranking.
 Emma disapproves of Robert Martin because he is a farmer and she looks down upon the Coles because they earned their fortune through trade.
 However, Emma grows throughout the book, regretting her prejudices against Jane Fairfax and Miss Bates, ending with sincere interest in their well-being and happiness.

-Emma keeps company with the Bates family, who are poor, while it is hard for Darcy to interact with anyone outside of his circle, especially those “below” him.
+Emma keeps company with the Bates family, who are poor, while, in Pride and Prejudice, it is hard for Darcy to interact with anyone outside of his circle, especially those “below” him.
 When we are first introduced to Darcy, he says: “…there is not another woman in the room, whom it would not be a punishment to me to stand up with”.
 In this scene, Darcy would be of the highest consequence because he is the wealthiest, and yet he does not interact with others and looks down on them, as well as insults them.

 Emma insults Miss Bates in the scene at Box Hill and I do not dismiss her rudeness and insensitivity.
 Though she does not actually say, “I am sorry”, to Miss Bates, she goes to her the day after and provides genuine interest in Miss Bates and Jane Fairfax.
 She is truly horrified at her actions towards Miss Bates.
 However, she should have outwardly apologized.

-We should not ignore Emma’s rude comment, but we do need to remember that Darcy insults Elizabeth Bennet in the beginning of the book, saying:
+We should not ignore Emma’s rude comment, but we do need to remember that Darcy insults Elizabeth Bennet in the beginning of Pride and Prejudice, saying:

 “She is tolerable, but not handsome enough to tempt me; and I am in no humour at present to give consequence to young ladies who are slighted by other men.”